razon7/Group-Project/README.md

 - [ ] Description of the analysis phase of the project

 #### Slides
 Presentations are drafted in Google Slides.

 ### GitHub Repository (10 points)
+#### Main Branch
+All code in the main branch is production-ready.

+The main branch should include:
+- [ ] All code necessary to perform exploratory analysis
+- [ ] Some code necessary to complete the machine learning portion of project

+#### README.md
+README.md should include:
+- [ ] Description of the communication protocols
+- [ ] Outline of the project (this may include images, but they should be easy to follow and digest)

+#### Individual Branches
+Requirements for the individual branches follow:
+- [ ] At least one branch for each team member
+- [ ] Each team member has at least four commits for the duration of the second segment (eight total commits per person)

 ### Machine Learning Model (30 points)
+The team members are expected to submit the code for the machine learning model, as well as the following:
+- [ ] Description of preliminary data preprocessing
+- [ ] Description of preliminary feature engineering and preliminary feature selection, including the decision-making process
+- [ ] Description of how data was split into training and testing sets
+- [ ] Explanation of model choice, including limitations and benefits

 ### Database Integration (30 points)
+The team members are expected to present a fully integrated database, including the following:
+- [ ] Database stores static data for use during the project
+- [ ] Database interfaces with the project in some format (e.g., scraping updates the database)
+- [ ] Includes at least two tables (or collections, if using MongoDB)
+- [ ] Includes at least one join using the database language (not including any joins in Pandas)
+- [ ] Includes at least one connection string (using SQLAlchemy or PyMongo)

+ERD relationships must be provided with the SQL database.

 ### Dashboard (15 points)
+A blueprint for the dashboard is created and includes all of the following:
+- [ ] Storyboard on a Google Slide(s)
+- [ ] Description of the tool(s) that will be used to create the final dashboard
+- [ ] Description of interactive element(s)

 --------------------------------------------
 ## Assigned Roles - Week 1